Smallz97/Smallz97/README.md

 - 👋 Hi, I’m @Smallz97, I'm a Frontend Engineer.
-- 💞️ I’m looking to collaborate on open source projects with focus on building scalable technological solutions to indegenious african problems.
+- 💞️ I love building scalable modern web apps and other technological solutions for indegenious african problems.
 - 📫 You can reach me by mail on taiwo.vicktor97@gmail.com.
 Also follow me on twitter @taiwovicktor.

 <!---